Alone With God

-Intimate, silent fellowship with the Lord is the essential counter-balance that provides sanity in an insane world.
+Intimate, silent fellowship with the Lord is the essential counterbalance that provides sanity in an insane world.
 A person can only work so many hours; then, he must rest.
 The same is true of spiritual life; following exposure to the noisy world, with all its spiritual wickedness, sin, temptations, and trials, we must daily retreat to our refuge.
 The necessity of reviving our hearts by learning to be still with our Savior is a simple yet profound reality.

 Troubled, I went up into the mountain to be alone with the Lord, sitting in silence on a mesa in the shadow of a huge saguaro cactus taking in the spectacular view of the valley below.
-The peace and quiet of the beautiful surroundings failed to calm the inner man…for some reason the stillness couldn’t reach my soul and spirit.
+The peace and quiet of the beautiful surroundings failed to calm the inner man; for some reason, the stillness couldn’t reach my soul and spirit.
 Even though I prayed and prayed, the sea of my mind, the waves of anxiety refused to be stilled.
-As in the story of Mary & Martha (Luke 10:41-42) “troubled about many things” I descended the mountain feeling the same.
+As in the story of Mary & Martha (Luke 10:41-42), “troubled about many things” I descended the mountain feeling the same.

 It was then the amazing experience of the night before came to mind.
 In some way, I had been made aware of the Lord’s touch, hard to describe; somehow, His Spirit strengthened the inner man, initiating an impulse to worship God.
 Even in sleep, my spirit sang songs of praise, and I awoke with the sense that everything was going to be OK, even if it wasn’t OK.

 When I opened my Bible that morning, Isa.26:3 was one of the first verses I saw: “Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.”
-The Lord was speaking to my heart.
+Again, the Lord was speaking to my heart.
 Indeed, much to my shame, I hadn’t truly trusted the Lord with my trying situation.